 Sidebar: Frank Gorshin arranged for me to visit the set of Batman one day on the 20th Century Fox Studios lot.
 Try as I might, I cannot remember exactly what part of the studio I visited.
 Of course, I was only eight or nine years old, so it’s not much of a surprise that I can’t remember.
 It’s just kind of fun to think of now that I spend so much time at Fox.

 When I got to junior high school, one of my friends was Chris Wooley.
-His dad is Peter Wooley who is an art director and I saw his name every week on the credits of “That Girl” starring Marlo Thomas.
+His dad is Peter Wooley who was an art director and I saw his name every week on the credits of “That Girl” starring Marlo Thomas.
 (Yes, I’ve been a credits reader since a very young age.
 I taught my daughters to appreciate all the hard work that goes into films and TV shows, so they read the credits, too.
 Their friends could never understand why they didn’t just get up and leave at the end of a movie.)
 When I got to high school, my friend’s sister, Georja Skinner, was the audio engineer on “All in the Family” and “The Jeffersons” and I saw her name every week on the credits.
 I was pretty excited to know the family members of these “famous” people.

 Later I became a fan of the nighttime soap “Dallas” which started in 1978 while I was in college.
 It was 1980 was when I decided to become a music editor and, being the credit-reader I always was, noticed that the music editor on Dallas was Patricia (Pat) Peck.
 By 1986, when I finally became a professional music editor, Pat Peck was still music editing “Dallas” and I remember thinking, “Wow!
 I sure hope I can be so lucky as to be on such a long-running show someday.”
 By the time “Dallas” went off the air in 1991, Pat Peck had been the show’s music editor for 13 years.
 I had been on “The Simpsons” for 2 years and never dreamed that I could match her record.
 Well, if you’re a regular reader of this blog or hardcore fan of “The Simpsons” you know that I’m on the verge of doubling Pat’s tenure (!)